 Another advantage of Ubuntu is that it can relatively compete against Windows and macOS, particularly in providing users with a complete desktop computing experience.
 For starters, the Desktop edition comes with office productivity applications from LibreOffice.

-The app store also includes a sizeable selection of popular apps such as Firefox, Chromium, Slack, Skype, VLC Player, and Spotify, among others.
+The app store also includes a sizeable selection of popular apps such as Mozilla Firefox, Chromium and Google Chrome, Opera browser, Slack, Skype, VLC Player, and Spotify, among others.
 Note that the store also includes apps for software developers such as Sublime Text, GitKraken, and PHP Storm, as well as for image and video editors such as GIMP and Shotcut.

 4. User-Friendly with a High Degree of Customization